apache/incubator-kie-kogito-examples/process-jdbc-persistence-springboot/README.md

   The default admin user for PostgreSQL is `postgres` with password `pass`.

 ### Oracle
-Oracle [configuration file](docker-compose/oracle-compose.yml) is provided in the path [oracle-compose/](oracle-compose/), where you can just run the command from there:
+Oracle [configuration file](docker-compose/oracle-compose.yaml) is provided, where you can just run the command from there:
   ```sh
   docker-compose -f oracle-compose.yaml up
   ```